-- Students will demonstrate content knowledge in Jewish studies. - Students will display Hebrew language and cultural literacy and proficiency in Hebrew reading, writing and speaking.
+- Students will demonstrate content knowledge in Jewish studies. - Students will display Hebrew language and cultural literacy and proficiency in Hebrew reading, writing and speaking. - Students will be able to apply best practices in leadership of organizational management, community development and education.

-- Students will be able to apply best practices in leadership of organizational management, community development and education. - Students will demonstrate knowledge of research techniques relevant to organizational management and community development or education (Key University Core Learning Outcomes and Related Goals).
-Students will be able to write clearly and persuasively for a variety of purposes and for different audiences (Key University Core Learning Outcomes and Related Goals). - Students will be applying appropriate critical-thinking/problem-solving skills and communication skills in discipline-specific contexts (Key University Core Learning Outcomes and Related Goals). - o Students will use technology to enhance productivity and outreach (Outcomes relating to Information Literacy and Technological Competency). - Outcome relating to Information Literacy and Technological Competency).
+- Students will demonstrate knowledge of research techniques relevant to organizational management and community development or education (Key University Core Learning Outcomes and Related Goals).
+Students will be able to write clearly and persuasively for a variety of purposes and for different audiences (Key University Core Learning Outcomes and Related Goals). - Students will be applying appropriate critical-thinking/problem-solving skills and communication skills in discipline-specific contexts (Key University Core Learning Outcomes and Related Goals). - Students will use technology to enhance productivity and outreach (Outcomes relating to Information Literacy and Technological Competency). - Students will use technology to gather and evaluate information for decision making (Outcome relating to Information Literacy and Technological Competency).